Read our newest post for Best Social Campaigns in 2017!

 Why would a B2B company invest in a social media campaign on Snapchat?

 And how did it manage to win the Shorty Award for best use of social media in B2B marketing?

 PwC usually doesn’t come to mind when thinking of the best in social marketing, but their #BallotBriefcase campaign is an interesting case.
 The financial firm wanted to raise awareness of their 82-year involvement in the Academy Award’s ceremony and reposition the brand to appeal to a younger talent demographic.

 The campaign story revolved around the journey of the Oscar ballot briefcase as it raced around the country, arriving in time for the live awards ceremony.

 Celebrities like Neil Patrick Harris joined the briefcase journey, which helped generate buzz and interest around the Snapchat campaign.
 The Ballot Briefcase campaign increased PwC’s social impressions by a whopping 136x on Twitter and led to strong gains on Instagram and Snapchat.

 Make it work for you: Just because you’re a B2B company, doesn’t mean you can’t utilize “mainstream” social media channels.
 Tell stories through social media and get your audience and high-profile people involved.

 The key here is to think outside the box.
-The majority of B2B brands don’t use Snapchat – in fact, only 5% of marketers are using it.
+At the time only 5% of B2B marketers were using it.
 PwC didn’t write it off because of this, though.
 They challenged the norm and considered how they could engage their audience with a different medium.